kamlesh-Sahani/Time-Table/README.md

 - **iCal Integration**: Allow users to export their timetable to iCal format.
 - **Push Notifications**: Integrate push notifications for real-time updates on schedule changes.
 - **Attendance Analytics**: Provide faculty and admins with detailed analytics on student attendance.
-- **Multi-Language Support**: Add support for multiple languages to increase accessibility.
-- **PWA Support**: Convert the web app into a Progressive Web App for offline functionality and better mobile experience.

-## Contributing

-We welcome contributions!
-To get started, follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Submit a pull request.

-Please make sure to follow the code style and include proper documentation for any new features or changes.

 ## License